February 5: Short Courses

 Health Canada, Canada

-Michiel Stam • Regulatory Information Scientist
+Michiel Stam • Head of Data Management and Regulatory Information Scientist

-Stacy Tegan • Sr. Program Manager
+Stacy Tegan • Senior Program Manager

 Transcelerate Biopharma Inc., United States

 Peter Terbeek, MBA • Senior Director, Publishing and Submission

 Ron Fitzmartin, PhD, MBA • Senior Informatics Advisor, Office of the Director, CBER

 FDA, United States